 The CFA Institute Financial Analyst Journal is the leading practitioner journal for the investment management community.
 Since its founding in 1945, the journal has advanced the knowledge and understanding of the practice of investment management through the publication of peer-reviewed and practitioner-relevant research.
 The Financial Analysts Journal is published four times per year and is a benefit of CFA Institute membership, which includes nearly 200,000 CFA charterholders serving in roles including investment management, research, and consulting.
 More than 3,200 financial institutions and university libraries worldwide have subscription access.
 The Taylor & Francis Press Pass provides journalists with free access to Financial Analyst Journal articles.

 About CFA Institute

-CFA Institute is the global association of investment professionals that sets the standard for professional excellence and credentials.
-The organization is a champion of ethical behavior in investment markets and a respected source of knowledge in the global financial community.
-Our aim is to create an environment where investors’ interests come first, markets function at their best, and economies grow.
-There are more than 190,000 CFA charterholders worldwide in 160 markets.
-CFA Institute has nine offices worldwide and 160 local societies.
-For more information, visit www.cfainstitute.org or follow us on Linkedin and Twitter at @CFAInstitute.
+As the global association of investment professionals, CFA Institute sets the standard for professional excellence and credentials.
+We champion ethical behavior in investment markets and serve as the leading source of learning and research for the investment industry.
+We believe in fostering an environment where investors’ interests come first, markets function at their best, and economies grow.
+Spanning nearly 200,000 worldwide across 160 markets, CFA Institute has 10 offices and 160 local societies.
+Find us at www.cfainstitute.org or follow us on LinkedIn and X at @CFAInstitute.